gatblau/neus/lib/docs/inventory.md

 #### CI Tools

-Below is a list of options in the CI Tools inventory files.
-Some of the options are only applicable to silver of gold blueprints.
+Below is a list of some of the options in the CI Tools inventory files.
+Some of the options are only applicable to silver or gold blueprints.
+Note: see the `inventory.txt` file for AWS EC2 options.

 | parameter | required | default | choices | comments |
 |--------|--------|--------|--------|--------|